Photo credit: Diana Martinez Llaser

 In 2022, I was voted “favorite professor” by the Harvard senior Class of 2023.
 I have been awarded the DOE Early Career award (August, 2019), a Radcliffe Institute for Advanced Study Fellowship for 2018-2019, and a Shutzer Professorship at the Radcliffe Institute for the period 2015-2019.
 I have been named the “2018 Scientist of the year” by the Harvard Foundation for “Salient Contributions to Physics, Cosmology and STEM Education”.
 In 2018 I was selected as the recipient of an award from the Star Family Challenge Fund for Promising Research, which supports high-risk, high-impact scientific research at Harvard.
 In 2012, I have been given the “Martin and Beate Block Award”, awarded to the best young physicist by the Aspen Center for Physics.

 I am a member of the CMB-S4 collaboration.
 I was the Co-Leader of the Inflation analysis group in the CMB-S4 experiment.
 Prior to this, I was the Leader of the Dark Matter analysis group.
-I am also a full member of the Vera Rubin Observatory’s LSST Dark Energy Science Collaboration (DESC) and a member of the PIXIE (Primordial Inflation Explorer) mission.
+I am also a member of the QUBIC collaboration, a full member of the Vera Rubin Observatory’s LSST Dark Energy Science Collaboration (DESC) and a member of the PIXIE (Primordial Inflation Explorer) mission.

 For postdoctoral positions in my group: if there is one available, you will see an ad on Academic Jobs Online.
 Please apply directly there.